1.

 A minority of IgA-deficient individuals are symptomatic.
 These patients may develop recurrent sinopulmonary infections, autoimmune disorders, gastrointestinal disorders, allergic diseases and rare anaphylactic reactions to blood products.

-There are two levels of severity of IgA deficiency that is recognized.
+There are two levels of severity of IgA deficiency that are recognized.
 A serum IgA level < 7 mg/dL is considered to represent a severe deficiency.

 IgA deficiency is the most common human immunodeficiency.
-The presence of anti-IgA that occurs in an IgA deficient recipient can lead to anaphylaxis if blood products are administered.
-This occurs as the anti-IgA antibody of the host reacts against the IgA antigen seen on the donor red cell units.
+The presence of anti-IgA that occurs in an IgA deficient recipient can lead to anaphylaxis if blood products are administered to that patient.
+This occurs as the anti-IgA antibody of the host reacts against the IgA antigen contained in the donor red cell units.

 Most patients with selective IgA deficiency do not form anti-IgA antibodies.
-These antibodies are usually only found in patients who have undetectable serum IgA.
+These antibodies are usually only found in patients who have undetectable levels of serum IgA.

-Patients with severe IgA deficiency can experience infusion reactions to blood products containing small amounts of IgA, typically in plasma including the following products: Whole blood, Red blood cells, Granulocytes, Platelets, FFP, Cryoprecipitate and IVIG.
+Patients with severe IgA deficiency can experience infusion reactions to blood products containing small amounts of IgA, typically in located in the plasma in the following products: Whole blood, Red blood cells, Granulocytes, Platelets, FFP, Cryoprecipitate and IVIG.

 By washing the donor red cell units with saline, centrifuge or removal of the supernatant, the IgA antibodies will be removed.
 However, this will shorten the shelf-life of red blood cells to less than 24 hours.